 In the end, Wet Seal paid $7.5 million in settlement costs.

 At the turn of the century, Coca-Cola Company got itself into a sticky situation over four African American employees’ accusations alleging the company of denying them the same rights as white employees.
 The four represented themselves and 2,200 similarly disgruntled workers.
 The class action lawsuit was filed in 1999 citing racial discrimination as stated under the Civil Rights Act.
 The four arrived in court court prepared to state their case by doing their homework and providing statistics on salary and job position discrepancies.

 Although Coca-Cola denied they were in the wrong, the company agreed to pay a $192 million settlement and have their corporate policies rewritten by outside consultants.
 For the next five years, the company was subjected to reviews and evaluations of its practices within the workplace.

-If you suspect you may have been the subject of discrimination at your workplace, contact the Brown Firm today for a free consultation on your way to making things right.
+If you suspect you may have been the subject of discrimination at your workplace, contact the Brown Firm today for a legal consultation on your way to making things right.